-Over this signature, we consider \emph{terms} -- which are built up from sorted variables and function symbols, subject to matching arities and sorts -- and \emph{regular formulas}, which are generated from \emph{atomic formulas} $\varphi(\vec t)$ (where $\varphi$ is a relation symbol and $\vec t$ is a list of terms matching its arity) and $s=t$ (where $s$ and $t$ are terms of the same sort), using the connectives of conjunction~$\wedge$, truth~$\top$, and existential quantification~$\exists$.
+Over this signature we consider \emph{terms}\,---\,which are built up from sorted variables\footnote{We don't annotate variables with sorts as the sorts are always clear from the context.} and function symbols, subject to matching arities and sorts\,---\,and \emph{regular formulas}, which are generated from \emph{atomic formulas} $\varphi(\vec t)$ (where $\varphi$ is a relation symbol and $\vec t$ is a list of terms matching its arity) and $s=t$ (where $s$ and $t$ are terms of the same sort), using the connectives of conjunction~$\wedge$, truth~$\top$, and existential quantification~$\exists$.

-A \emph{context} is a list $\vec x$ of variables.
+A \emph{context} is a list $\vec x$ of distinct variables.
 We say that a term $t$ or formula $P$ is \emph{in context} $\vec x$, if all of its free variables are contained in $\vec x$.